dankras/mixmosa-anonymized-data/README.md

-# Data from Mixmosa Speed Dating Events
+# Data from 2,961 In-Person Dates

 ## Context
 Mixmosa was a dating service that organized 2,961 in-person dates.
 For each date, it observed: